Don't worry, thankfully you aren't required to properly pronounce the name of the Tsuglagkhang Complex to get inside!

 - Remove your shoes before entering the temple area.

-- Photography is not allowed inside of the temple.
+- Photography is never allowed inside of the temple itself

 The Tibet Museum

 The small Tibet Museum just inside the Tsuglagkhang Complex should be the first stop during your visit to McLeod Ganj.
 The bottom floor contains moving photos and a video about the Chinese invasion and the Tibet struggle.
 You'll leave with a better understanding of the people you see around town as well as a serious burden for the crisis in Tibet.

 The museum screens excellent documentaries each day at 3 p.m.
-Be sure to grab a free copy of Contact -- a local publication with events, opportunities, and news from the Tibetan community.
+Be sure to grab a free copy of Contact, a local publication with events, opportunities, and news from the Tibetan community.
+The entrance is Rs 5, and it's closed on Mondays.

 Watch the Monks Debate